Revising Your Manuscript

 We will begin by reading outlines of each book and together discuss ways to help each story move forward so the plot is best served.
 We will then look at complete chapters from each participant, starting with the first, and talk about introducing your protagonist and conflict as well as your use of language and appropriate style techniques.
 Finally, you will be able to choose any chapter and share that with the group.
 By that time, we will have a good introduction to your work and your intended outcome and we will be able to help you see how to edit, rework, and polish that chapter.
 You should leave the workshop with a good basis for continuing to work on your rewrite on your own, chapter by chapter.

 Each participant will share an outline of their entire book and at least two complete chapters.
-The class will take place in Echo Park, where wine, sparkling water, and the occasional gourmet snack will be served.
+The class will take place in Echo Park, where coffee, tea, sparkling water, and the occasional gourmet snack will be served.

 Enrollment limit: 8 students